Writing about mid-life characters in pursuit of second chances that don’t always turn out as planned…

 2 A.M.
 Dedication (working title)

-Somewhere in the middle of the Kansas prairie, Rick Sanders sits alone in a tiny broadcast booth between the hours of midnight and 6 a.m. spinning oldies at a low frequency a.m. radio station—one of the few remaining to still play music.
-And each night at exactly 2 a.m., he broadcasts a special dedication: “This one goes out to April…from me” in the hope that somewhere in the still of the night, the woman he drove from his life twenty years earlier, when all he thought he needed was fame and cocaine, will hear his voice, and find it in her heart to forgive...
+Somewhere in the middle of the Kansas prairie, Rick Sanders sits alone in a tiny broadcast booth between the hours of midnight and 6 a.m. spinning oldies at a low frequency a.m. radio station—one of the few remaining that still plays music.
+Each night at exactly 2 a.m., he broadcasts a special dedication: “This one goes out to April…from me” in the hope that somewhere out there in the quiet still of the night, the woman he drove from his life twenty years earlier when all he thought he needed was fame and cocaine, will hear his voice and find it in her heart to forgive...

 [This manuscript is currently in development.]